yap1co/projectsigma/docs/setup/COMPLETE_BEGINNER_SETUP_GUIDE.md

 **Solutions:**
 1. Check service is running: `Get-Service postgresql*`
 2. Verify password in `.env` file
-3. Check PostgreSQL is listening on port 5432
+3. Check PostgreSQL is listening on port 5432: `netstat -an | findstr :5432`

 #### Issue: Port already in use